tulians/aml/README.md

 As in the case of NumPy, Matplotlib is included, along with many other packages, in the previously named solutions.

 ### Todos
+  - Add a classifier NN class with softmax output, for multiclass classification.
+  - Add a regressor NN class with identity as AF in output layer.

 ### Version
 0.2